c19354837/react-native-system-setting/API.md

 ---|---
 **Wifi**|
-isWifiEnabled():Promise|Get wifi state, true if wifi is on. switchWifi(complete)|It will open wifi if the wifi is off, and close it when it's on now.
-When it has done, the `complete` will be call. switchWifiSilence(complete)|It will open wifi if the wifi is off, and close wifi when the wifi is on now.
-When it has done, the `complete` will be call.<br/>In android, it's done programmatically. <br><br>In iOS, I cannot do that by code for system limiting, so it just calls `switchWifi(complete)` switchWifi(complete)|It's a little different from `switchWifiSilence()`.
-It will open **System Wifi Settings Page**, and you can open the wifi by yourself.
+isWifiEnabled():Promise|Get wifi state, true if wifi is on. switchWifi(complete)|It will open **Wifi Setting Page**, and you can change it by yourself.
+When come back to the app, the `complete` will be call. switchWifiSilence(complete)|It will open wifi if the wifi is off, and close wifi when the wifi is on now.
+When it has done, the `complete` will be call.<br/>In android, it's done programmatically. <br><br>In iOS, I cannot do that by code for system limiting, so it just calls `switchWifi(complete)`<br><br>You need declare `android.permission.CHANGE_WIFI_STATE` in your AndroidManifest.xml, see [detail](https://github.com/c19354837/react-native-system-setting#powerful-api)
 ---|---
 **Location**|
 isLocationEnabled():Promise|Get location state, true if location is on.